 Women's Solidarity for Education and Self-Determination in Afghanistan

-Reception and conference of the Afghan Cultural, Integration and Sports Association AKIS
+Reception and Conference of the Afghan Culture, Integration, and Sports Association (AKIS)

 In response to the Taliban's misogynistic system, Afghan women have launched campaigns and engaged in transnational networks to have gender-based persecution and discrimination recognised as gender apartheid.
-The aim of the campaigns is to provide victims and survivors of gender apartheid with a legal framework to hold the Taliban accountable as perpetrators under international law.
 VIDC Global Dialogue has written a policy brief in support of the campaigns.

 Program